roryarden/parseptron/README.md

 As it is currently written, parseptron can only train on and parse sentences that come from .conllu-formatted Universal Dependencies files.

-Usage examples and JSON-formatted weights file examples still yet to come.
+Usage examples and examples of JSON-formatted weights files still yet to come.